Kayxue/FolderPermissionChecker/README.md

 ## Compability

-Worked on MacOS, haven't tested on other OS yet.
+Worked on MacOS, but haven't tested on other OS yet.

 And for Android, maybe you need to give externel storage read/write permission for the package to work.